Perfectionism (psychology)

-Stanley Kubrick, an American filmmaker, was notorious for his professional perfectionism.
+American filmmaker Stanley Kubrick was notorious for his professional perfectionism.

-Perfectionism, in psychology, is a broad personality trait characterized by a person's concern with striving for flawlessness and perfection and is accompanied by critical self-evaluations and concerns regarding others' evaluations.
+In psychology, perfectionism is a broad personality trait characterized by a person's concern with striving for flawlessness and perfection and is accompanied by critical self-evaluations and concerns regarding others' evaluations.
 It is best conceptualized as a multidimensional and multilayered personality characteristic, and initially some psychologists thought that there were many positive and negative aspects.

 Maladaptive perfectionism drives people to be concerned with achieving unattainable ideals or unrealistic goals that often lead to many forms of adjustment problems such as depression, anxiety, OCD, OCPD and low self-esteem.
+In clinical settings, this kind of perfectionism is also known as anankastia, especially in obsessive–compulsive or personality disorder contexts.
 These adjustment problems often lead to suicidal thoughts and tendencies and influence or invite other psychological, physical, social, and further achievement problems in children, adolescents, and adults.

 Since the late 1980s, perfectionist tendencies have been on the rise among recent generations of young people attending higher education.

 Definition

 Perfectionists strain compulsively and unceasingly toward unattainable goals.
 They measure their self-worth by productivity and accomplishments to the point that some tendencies even lead to distraction from other areas of life.
 Perfectionists pressure themselves to achieve unrealistic goals that inevitably lead to disappointment.
 Perfectionists tend to be harsh critics of themselves, their work, and their failure to meet their own expectations.